routes.lib

 Where:

-• R: the number of row (int, as a constant numerical expression)
+• R: row length (int, as a constant numerical expression)

-• C: the number of column (int, as a constant numerical expression)
+• C: column length (int, as a constant numerical expression)

 (ro.)butterfly